Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Discussion

 Some care is required to translate the results of this simulation study into real applications, where effective sample sizes and percentage reductions in effective sample size may be lower and higher, respectively, than those considered.\cite{phillippo2019population} In these situations, covariate overlap is poor and this leads to a high loss of precision in MAIC.
 G-computation methods should be considered because they are substantially more statistically efficient.
 This is particularly the case where the outcome model is a logistic regression, more prone to small-sample bias,\cite{phillippo2020assessing, vittinghoff2007relaxing} imprecision and inefficiency\cite{annesi1989efficiency} than other models, e.g.~the Cox regression.
 In addition, where sample sizes are small and the number of covariates is large, feasible weighting solutions may not exist for MAIC due to separation problems.\cite{jackson2020alternative} This is observed in one of the scenarios of this simulation study ($N=200$ with poor overlap) and elsewhere.\cite{phillippo2020assessing} An advantage of outcome regression is that it can be applied in these settings.
 MAIC cannot extrapolate beyond the covariate space observed in the IPD.
 Therefore, it cannot overcome the failure of assumptions that is the lack of covariate overlap and is incapable of producing an estimate.

 Moreover, we note that MAIC requires accounting for all effect modifiers (balanced and imbalanced), as excluding balanced covariates from the weighting procedure does not ensure balance after the weighting.
-On the other hand, outcome regression methods only require the inclusion of the effect modifiers that are in imbalance.
+On the other hand, outcome regression methods do not necessarily require the inclusion of the effect modifiers that are in balance, for instance when the outcome model is a linear regression.
 This may mitigate losses of precision further, particularly where the number of potential effect modifiers is large.

 With limited overlap, outcome regression methods can use the linearity assumption to extrapolate beyond the $AC$ population, provided the true relationship between the covariates and the outcome is adequately captured.
 We view this as a desirable attribute because poor overlap, with small effective sample sizes and large percentage reductions in effective sample size, is a pervasive issue in health technology appraisals.\cite{phillippo2019population} Nevertheless, where overlap is more considerable, one may wish to restrict inferences to the region of overlap and avoid relying on a model for extrapolation outside this region.\cite{ho2007matching}